Kinoma/KPR-examples/README.md

 <x-app-info id="digitallightwebsocketsserver.example.kinoma.marvell.com"><span class="createSample pinsSample networkSample"></span></x-app-info>

-This server app runs with the "Digital-Light-Websockets-Client" sample.
-This example shows how to connect to one or more clients using the built-in SSDP support and implement a BLL to turn on and off an LED in response to client commands sent via websockets.
+This server app runs with the "digital-light-websockets-client" example.
+This example shows how to connect to one or more clients using the built-in SSDP support and implement a BLL to turn on and off an LED in response to client commands sent via WebSockets.
 The server keeps all the clients synced with the state of the LED.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***